-142. It is observed that the Petitioner has escalated the actual Security expenses for the year 2018-19 at the rate of 5.71% per annum to project the security expenses figures for the period 2019-24.
-The Petitioner has also submitted that escalation of Security expenses has been proposed to accommodate the year-on-year growth of salary expenditures and associated CISF activities that are primarily governed by the CISF Rules.
-The matter has been considered.
-The actual Security expenses for the year 2018-19 has been escalated at the rate of 4.77% per annum to work out the security expenses for the period 2019-24, in line with the escalation allowed for O&M expenses for the period 2019-24 in terms of the 2019 Tariff Regulations.
-Accordingly, the projected security expenses allowed is as under:

-143. The Petitioner shall, at the time of truing up, furnish the actual security expenses incurred along with the justification and the same shall be assessed in terms of Regulation 35(2)(d) of the 2019 Tariff Regulations.
+147. It is observed that the Petitioner has escalated the actual Security expenses for the year 2018-19 at the rate of 3.71% per annum, to claim the projected security expenses for the period 2019-24.
+The Petitioner has also submitted that escalation of Security expenses has been proposed to accommodate the year-on-year growth of salary expenditures and associated CISF activities, that are primarily governed by the CISF Rules.
+In view of the above, the projected security expenses claimed by the Petitioner, is allowed.
+The Petitioner shall, at the time of truing up, furnish the actual security expenses incurred along with the justification and the same shall be assessed in terms of the proviso to Regulation 35(2)(d) of the 2019 Tariff Regulations.